 Three simple recipes for marijuana ingredients will help you convert any recipe into a medicinal one.
 Coconut oil infused with cannabis or cannabutter, which is butter mixed with marijuana, can replace fats and oils.
 The fat also helps you absorb THC into your system.
 When oil or cannabutter doesn’t fit your recipe, you can also try marijuana flour, which is essentially ground bud.
 These homemade ingredients help you distribute the marijuana in the food for consistent effects and taste.

 At MarijuanaDoctors.com, we want to serve as your number one source for medical marijuana information.
 That’s why we have a directory of dispensaries throughout the United States.
 You can check a dispensary’s ratings from our patients to learn about their product quality.
-Our shop also directs you to thousands of products rated by our patients and at the product’s website.

 For more advice on marijuana edibles and your treatment, visit a marijuana-trained doctor.
 The MarijuanaDoctors.com physician listings pages feature physicians across the country ready to help.